Designing the “Memory Marker”

 When we first started sketching the story for Aporia: Beyond the Valley, the limitations were simple: It must be a story without text or dialogue.
 As an artist, I ended up being a part of the story building because the visuals and the narrative needed to work in close connection to achieve this.
 Together with Rune Christiansen, I started concepting the idea of a grand, but fallen civilization and we discussed for a long time what would be the most ideal approach for telling the story about this breathtaking ancient people and their inventions.

 Together with the rest of the team we came up with a method that would display 2D animations and WebDesign499 surrounding the player, when inserting our light vial into a special pedestal, which we internally dubbed a ‘Memory Marker’.
 The animations would float in the air and light up and should be short and precise in the way they expressed the story of Aporia: Beyond the Valley and world of Ez’Rat Qin.

 No text and dialogue

 We wanted the emotions and relationships to be clear within the contexts of the animations, so we could tell the story through character’s movements.
 Luckily, atmosphere, body language and music is something that can show and tell feelings in a different; often stronger way than the written narrative.
-However, delivering a specific storyline with mute characters and no translation to what is going on, is something that proved quite a challenge.
+However, delivering a specific storyline with mute characters and no translation to what is going on, is something that proved quite a challenge, but we wanted the game to be great and difficult for all the gamers out there to enjoy, of course gamers always need accessories and is when stores as gaming peripherals.net could be of real help for this purpose.

 Animation of the Memory Marker